Brit-Am

 N1a is traceable in inhabitants of Eurasia, particularly those of Iran and some Indian territories.

-N1b found in Near and Middle East also amongst the Ashkenazi Jews.
+N1b found in Near and Middle East and also amongst a minority of the Ashkenazi Jews.

-Haplogroup W appears in the western Ural Mountains and the eastern Baltic, though it is also found in India.
+Haplogroup W appears in the western Ural Mountains and the eastern Baltic, and is also found in India.

-C and D are subdivisions of M, A and B are subdivisions of N.
+C and D are subdivisions of M; A, B, and X are subdivisions of N.

 X is found in about 3% of Native Americans.